 The Roger Revelle Fellowship in Global Stewardship was established in recognition of Roger Revelle, a renowned statesman of science.
 Revelle fellows of many different scientific backgrounds help host offices better employ scientific and technical knowledge in environmental policymaking.
 This fellowship is designed to provide an opportunity for an accomplished scientist to address global stewardship problems by applying his or her multidisciplinary background toward solutions to societal issues ranging from ecosystems and population to sustainable development and climate change.

-Please note: The endowed Revelle Fellowship is available at least every four years.
+Please note: The Revelle Fellowship is endowed and available at least every four years.
 Applications will be accepted in the following application cycles: 2020, 2024, etc. This fellowship is open to applicants who are seven or more years past the date they received their qualifying degree (a doctorate or an M.S. in engineering).

-Click here to learn about other fellowships.
+Click here to learn about fellowships in other program areas.